 One of the papers in the Phelps volume was a study by Lucas and Rapping (1969), which presented a dynamic model of labor supply in which households explicitly maximize expected lifetime utility.
 They found that in order to test this model, they needed to know about peoples' expectations of future values of wages and prices.
-Although this Lucas research did not provide a new solution to the expectations problem, the search for a solution later led Lucas to the idea of rational expectations, which had been devised a decade earlier by John Muth (1961).
+Although this Lucas research did not provide a new solution to the expectations problem, the search for a solution later led Lucas to the idea of rational expectations, which had been devised a decade earlier by John Muth.

 The central idea of rational expectations is that individual agents are not consistently fooled by events that could be anticipated correctly by someone with knowledge of economic models.
 In other words, market participants (eventually) learn about the markets in which they participate.
 A rational expectation is the best prediction of the relevant economic model, based on the variables that agents can observe at the time the expectation is formed.
-Muth applied rational expectations to microeconomic markets such as those for agricultural goods.
+Muth (1961) applied rational expectations to microeconomic markets such as those for agricultural goods.
 Markets for farm products require long production periods.
 Farmers must decide which crops to plant many months before they harvest and sell them.
 They must therefore act on expectations about future product prices when making production decisions.

 The most common expectations assumptions in use before Lucas were myopic or adaptive expectations.
 Under myopic expectations, individuals simply assume that the future value of any variable will be the same as the current value.
 The adaptive-expectations hypothesis assumes that agents calculate expected future values as a function of current and past values.
-In both cases, price expectations are mechanical, based on current and/or recent past histories of prices, without considering the effect of any predictable changes in economic conditions or decisions.
+In both cases, price expectations are made mechanically based on current and/or recent past histories of prices, without considering the effect of any predictable changes in economic conditions or decisions.

 In a farm-product context, myopic expectations can lead to irrational and predictable cyclical fluctuations in output and prices.
-Suppose that bad weather reduces the corn harvest in 2019, which leads to higher prices.
-Farmers with myopic expectations would assume that prices would remain high in 2020 and would plant lots of corn.
-Of course, unless the abnormal bad weather shock recurred, there would be more corn in 2020 and prices would be below normal.
-Extrapolating the low price into the future would cause farmers to lower corn production in 2021, raising the price again, and so on.1 the economic model worked and applying that knowledge to forecasting.2 Farmers who were able to forecast more effectively would make more money and could eventually drive less effective farmers out of the market, so all remaining producers would form rational expectations.
-This rational-expectations equilibrium would eliminate the price-output cycles of the naïve cobweb model.
+Suppose that bad weather reduces the corn harvest in 2009, which leads to higher prices.
+Farmers with myopic expectations would assume that prices would remain high in 2010 and would plant lots of corn.
+Of course, unless the abnormal bad weather shock recurred, there would be more corn in 2010 and prices would be below normal.
+Extrapolating the low price into the future would cause farmers to lower corn production in 2011, raising the price again, and so on.1

-These cycles would be detrimental to farmers because they would alternately overplant and under-plant corn and repeatedly end up being disappointed by the market price at harvest time.
+These cycles would be detrimental to farmers because they would alternately over-plant and under-plant corn and repeatedly end up being disappointed by the market price at harvest time.
 Muth argued that it would be irrational for farmers to continue to form expectations myopically.
-They would have much to gain by figuring out how
+They would have much to gain by figuring out how the economic model worked and applying that knowledge to forecast-ing.2 Farmers who were able to forecast more effectively would make more money and could eventually drive less effective farmers out of the market, so all remaining producers would form rational expectations.
+This rational-expectations equilibrium would eliminate the price-output cycles of the naïve cobweb model.